 During the year ended September 30, 2010, the Partnership Agreement was amended by way of a Partnership Amending Agreement, pursuant to which the Company became obligated to the payment of 200,000 United States Dollars upon signing of the Partnership Amending Agreement, and the issuance of 1,050,000 common shares of the Company.
-These obligations were fulfilled in 2010.
-Also pursuant to the Partnership Amending Agreement, the Company is further obligated to the issuance of warrants to purchase 500,000 common shares of the Company upon signing of the Partnership Amending Agreement, and warrants to purchase 250,000 common shares of the Company on the second anniversary of the Effective Date of the Partnership Amending Agreement, provided the agreement with Rio Tinto Mining and Exploration Limited, as discussed below, has not previously been terminated.
+These obligated to the issuance of warrants to purchase 500,000 common shares of the Company upon signing of the Partnership Amending Agreement, and warrants to purchase 500,000 common shares of the Company upon signing of the Partnership Amending Agreement, and warrants to purchase 500,000 common shares of the Company on the second anniversary of the Effective Date of the Partnership Amending Agreement, provided the agreement with Rio Tinto Mining and Exploration Limited, as discussed below, has not previously been terminated.
 The 500,000 warrants were issued in 2010 (see note 7) pursuant to the Partnership Amending Agreement, and expired unexercised on December 13, 2011.
 The remaining 250,000 warrants became due for issuance on December 9, 2011 and have still to be issued.